bparanj/crystal/electronics/book/capacitor/coulomb.md

 unit

+In electronics, a **coulomb (C)** is the unit of electric charge in the International System of Units (SI).
+It is defined as the amount of charge transported by a constant current of one ampere in one second.
+This means that if you have a current of one ampere flowing for one second, it will transfer one coulomb of charge.

+To put it in perspective, one coulomb is approximately equal to the charge of \(6.241 \times 10^{18}\) electrons.
+This unit helps quantify electric charge, linking it to concepts such as current and voltage, which are fundamental in understanding and designing electronic circuits³.

 A coulomb (C) is a unit of electric charge.

 A coulomb (C) is the standard unit of electric charge in the International System of Units (SI).
 It represents quantity in electricity, similar to how a second measures time.